GeorgyFirsov/Course-work/README.md

 [![](./Model/Logical.png)]()

 This cource project also contains a SSIS package for data import.
-Data is generated randomly in [generation script](GenerateData.ipynb), that is made as a notebook for jupyter in order to make it more visually pleasant.
+Data is generated randomly in generation script (folder DataGeneration).

 I also made a report with SSRS.